 Eugene, Oregon.
 TrackTown, USA.
 Hayward Field.
 Steve Prefontaine.
 Bill Bowerman.
-So much running history in one college town, and I wanted to join in the fun.
-Not even less-than-stellar films on the subject — ahem, Jared Leto in Prefontaine — could deter me.
-I was going to run through the Emerald City and cross that finish line in the footsteps of legends on the Hayward Field track.
+So much running history packed into one college town, and I was ready to be a part of it.
+Not even some less-than-iconic films on the subject — ahem, Jared Leto in Prefontaine — could deter me.
+I was going to run through the Emerald City, finish on the legendary Hayward Field track, and pretend for a fleeting moment that I, too, was a running legend.

-Silly me.
-That’s what I get for remembering just half of a hotel’s name.
-I grabbed another taxi and checked into the correct hotel so I could finally get some sleep.
+That’s what I get for remembering just half a hotel’s name.
+I grabbed another cab, checked into the correct place, and finally got some sleep.

 TrackTown 5k